rsokl/testing-tutorial/notebooks/02_Test_Strategies.md

 **Exercise: Testing the softmax function**

-The so-called "softmax" function is a means of normalizing a set of numbers such that **they will have the properties of a probability distribution**.
+The so-called "softmax" function is a generalised argmax, used to normalize a set of numbers such that **they will have the properties of a probability distribution**.
 I.e., post-softmax, each number will reside in $[0, 1]$ and the resulting numbers will sum to $1$.

 The softmax of a set of $M$ numbers is: